The granite cliffs along the East side of the East Carson River beyond "Shark Fin" from the Pacific Crest Trail

 Boulder Creek Drainage South West to the Clarks Fork of the Stanislaus River

-Looking down two of the drainages feeding Boulder Creek on its way down to the Clarks Fork via Boulder Lake.
+|Looking down two of the drainages feeding Boulder Creek on its way down to the Clarks Fork via Boulder Lake.|

 On the Left of this image there is a low ridge of brighter green trees descending SW in front of the higher ridge behind.
 The larger second ridge is capped with a granite crown coming down from the far Left of the image.

 Out of view to our left between these two ridges is where the trail route down from the Pacific Crest Trail to Boulder Lake heads West off the Sierra Crest.
 Directly in front of us is another drainage down to Boulder Lake, though un-trailed.
-A spider-web of trails run down across the central flat that holds Boulder Lake before joining Boulder Creek on its way down to the Clarks Fork of the Stanislaus River.
+A spider-web of trails run down across the central flat holding Boulder Lake before joining Boulder Creek on its way down to the Clarks Fork of the Stanislaus River.

 Crossing the low ridge on the left, to our South, will bring us to the Boulder Lake trail junction on the other side.